mmoralesl/map/README.md

 MultipleKey<String> key = mapFactory.createKey(keys);
 ```

-If you want to get all map keys without getting a collection of "MultipleKey" you can call "allKeySet()" method.
+If you want to get all map keys without getting a collection of "MultipleKey" you can use "allKeySet()" method.

 ```JAVA
 Set<String> keys = map.allKeySet();